ophwug/c2-neos-alt-fix-install/README.md

 ## Credits

 This project is a Go-based evolution of the original shell script installer created by [jyoung8607](https://github.com/jyoung8607/neos-manual-install).
 A big thank you for the original work and inspiration!

+It was mostly coded with Roo Code and Gemini Pro 2.5.